CoDzBeast/TSStudio/README.md

 3. Select a stylist and appointment type
 4. Fill in the form and submit
 5. If you see a success message, your API keys are configured correctly

+## Deployment

+This site is automatically deployed to GitHub Pages.
+After pushing changes to the `main` branch, the site will be available at https://codzbeast.github.io/TSStudio/